springfall2008/batpred/README.md

 ## Step by step guide

+Note there is a step by step guide video, see the video guides section below for a link.

 Please see the sections below for how to achieve each step.
 This is just a checklist of things:

 1. Make sure GivTCP is installed and running - [GivTCP install](#givtcp-install)